kyma-project/test-infra/development/github-slack-connector/issueLabeledFunction/README.md

 # Overview

-Function issueLabeled is executed by Kyma [Serverless](https://kyma-project.io/docs/components/serverless/) when registered issuesevent.labeled event occur.
-All issuesevent.labeled events for labels `internal-incident` or `customer-incident` will be processed by function.
+The Function issueLabeled is executed by Kyma [Serverless](https://kyma-project.io/docs/components/serverless/) when registered **issuesevent.labeled** event occur.
+All **issuesevent.labeled** events for labels `internal-incident` or `customer-incident` will be processed by this Function.

 ## Prerequisites